-56 Penalty for infringement of regulations respecting small craft.
+55 Penalty for infringement of regulations respecting small craft

-Every ship which is used or employed contrary to any regulations made under section 55 shall be forfeited unless the same shall have been specially licensed by the Collector to be used or employed, as provided in section 57.
+Every ship which is used or employed contrary to any regulations made under section 54 shall be forfeited unless the same shall have been specially licensed by the Customs Officer to be used or employed, as next hereinafter provided.

-57 Licences for small craft.
+56 Licences for small craft

-The Controller may, if he thinks fit, grant licences in respect of any ships not exceeding one hundred tonnes net tonnage upon such terms and conditions, and subject to such restrictions and stipulations as in such licences mentioned and if any ship so licensed shall not comply with the conditions imposed by or expressed in any such licence or if such ship shall be found without having such licence on board, such ship shall be forfeited.
-The Controller may revoke, alter or vary any licence granted as aforesaid.
+The Customs Officer may, if he thinks fit, grant licences in respect of any ships not exceeding 100 tons burden upon such terms and conditions, and subject to such restrictions and stipulations as in such licences mentioned, notwithstanding any regulations made under the provisions of section 54, whether the said regulations shall be revoked or not; and if any ship so licensed shall not comply with the conditions imposed by or expressed in any such licence or if such ship shall be found without having such licence on board, the ship shall be forfeited; and the Customs Officer may revoke, alter or vary any licence granted as aforesaid.

-58 Accommodation of officer.
+57 Accommodation of officer

-If the master of any ship on board of which any officer is stationed shall neglect or refuse to provide every such officer with proper and sufficient food and suitable bedding accommodation in a cabin of the ship to the satisfaction of the Collector, or if the master of any ship or aircraft fails to provide safe access to or egress from a ship or aircraft, he shall be guilty of an offence and liable to a fine not exceeding \$100.
+If the master of any ship on board of which any officer is stationed shall neglect or refuse to provide every such officer with proper and sufficient food and suitable bedding accommodation in a cabin of the ship to the satisfaction of the Customs Officer, or provide safe access to or egress from a ship or aircraft, he shall incur a penalty of \$50.

-59 Report of aircraft or ship.
+58 Report of aircraft or ship

-The master or agent of every aircraft or ship, whether laden or in ballast, shall (except as otherwise provided in any regulations made under this Act) with 24 hours after arrival from any place outside the Kingdom at any port, or at any place specially allowed by the Collector make report of such aircraft or ship and its stores and cargo to the Collector on the prescribed form in the prescribed manner and give the prescribed particulars.
+The master of every aircraft or ship, whether laden or in ballast, or his agent shall (except as otherwise provided in any regulations made under this Act) within 24 hours after arrival from any place outside Tuvalu at any port, or at any place specially allowed by the Customs Officer, make report of such aircraft or ship and its stores and cargo to the Customs Officer on the prescribed form in the prescribed manner and give the prescribed particulars.

-60 Certain goods to be reported separately.
+59 Certain goods to be reported separately

-Every report required by section 59 shall show separately any goods which are to be transferred to another aircraft or ship for re-exportation, and shall state whether there be any goods which are to remain on board for exportation in the same aircraft or ship, and such report shall, except in the case of a ship of not less than one hundred tonnes net tonnage or except where otherwise specially allowed by the Collector, give a particular account of all goods remaining on board for exportation and shall be made before bulk is broken.
+Every report required by section 58 shall show separately any goods which are to be transferred to another aircraft or ship for re-exportation, and shall state whether there be any goods which are to remain on board for exportation in the same aircraft or ship; and such report shall, except in the case of a steamship or except where otherwise specially allowed by the Customs Officer, give a particular account of all goods remaining on board for exportation, and shall be made before bulk is broken.

-61 Master to report certain goods before breaking bulk.
+60 Steamship to report certain goods before breaking bulk

-The master of a ship of not less than one hundred tonnes net tonnage shall make a report of the stores of the ship, and of any packages and parcels for which no bill of lading has been issued, before bulk is broken unless the Collector shall otherwise allow.
+The master of a steamship shall make a report of the stores of such ship, and of any packages or parcels for which no bill of lading has been issued, before bulk be broken unless the Customs Officer shall otherwise allow.

-62 Penalty for not making due report.
+61 Penalty for not making due report

-If the master or agent of any aircraft or ship, fails to make due report, or if any of the particulars contained in such report be false, such master, or his agent, shall be guilty of an offence and liable to a fine not exceeding \$200, and all goods not duly reported shall be forfeited unless the omission is explained to the satisfaction of the Collector.
+If the master of any aircraft or ship, or his agent, fails to make due report, or if any of the particulars contained in such report be false, such master, or his agent, shall incur a penalty of \$200, and all goods not duly reported shall be forfeited unless the omission is explained to the satisfaction of the Customs Officer.

-63 Penalty for not accounting for package reported.
+62 Penalty for not accounting for package reported